mmn80/feed-reader/src/FeedReader/DB_info.md

       increase file size if < logPos'
       write records
       logPos := logPos'
-  with jobs lock:
-    add update list and new TID as job
 ```

 Update Manager
 --------------

 We use an **ACId** with *'eventual durability'* model.
-If the program dies before the Update Manager (asynchronously) finished its `jobs`,
+If the program dies before the Update Manager (asynchronously) finished
-the `logPos` will never be updated (last operation, see below).
+processing `logPend`, the `logPos` will never be updated (last operation, see below).
 Next time the program starts the incomplete transaction will simply be ignored.
 Since `gaps` are always rebuild from valid log data,
 the previously allocated slots will become available again.

 ```
 repeat:
-  with jobs lock:
+  with master lock:
-    get job from list
-  with dataHandle lock:
+    get first (by TID) job from logPend with dataHandle lock:
     increase file size if needed
     write updates